Teenage years is the best time for parents to teach their growing kids some life lessons that they will bring towards

 Stars: Jennifer Lawrence, Josh Hutcherson, Liam Hemsworth

 The series began when Katniss Everdeen volunteers to take her younger sister’s place when she was chosen to play in the Hunger Games, a competition where two representatives from each of the 12 districts of Panem are chosen by lottery to fight to the death.
 She and another representative, Peeta Mellark, join other participants as they battle to survive the Hunger Games.

-“May the odds be ever in your favor.” – Katniss
+“May the odds be ever in your favour.” – Katniss